dsi-icl/do-voice-interaction/tasks-list.md

 - [x] Install DeepSpeech
 - [x] Have a look how to make the process practical, if someone has a demo and wants to add voice interaction

+# Week of July 6th to July 10th
+- [ ] Finish the 1st survey
+- [ ] Make the connection between DeepSpeech and Rasa
+- [ ] Getting familiar with gaphql and using it